michiganhackers/webteamf2024/README.md

 1. Open Visual Studio Code
 2. Go to File > Open Folder and select the repository folder you just cloned
 3. In VS Code, right-click on the `students` folder and select "New Folder"
-4. Name the folder with your full name (e.g., "john-doe")
+4. Name the folder with your uniquename
 5. Right-click on your new folder and select "New File"
 6. Name the file `index.html`
 7. Copy and paste this starter code into your `index.html`: